Prisonball

-Prisonball (also known as prison dodgeball, nationball, battleball, trench, jail ball, jail dodgeball, jailbreak, greek dodgeball, German dodgeball, teamball, crossfire, warball, Swedish dodgeball, dungeon dodge; king's court in Canada, heaven in New Zealand, and nuke'em) is played much like the original dodgeball game, except when a player is hit, they get put in "prison" behind the opposing team.
+Prisonball (Note: Also known as prison dodgeball, nationball, battleball, trench, jail ball, jail dodgeball, jailbreak, greek dodgeball, German dodgeball, teamball, crossfire, warball, Swedish dodgeball, dungeon dodge; king's court in Canada, heaven in New Zealand, and nuke'em) is played much like the traditional dodgeball game, except when a player is hit, they get put in "prison" behind the opposing team.
 To get out of prison, the player needs to receive a pass from a teammate while in the designated prison area.
 The way in which prisoners are released varies by region.
 "Prisoners" remain behind the opposing team until the game is over or they're released according to the current ruleset.

 Variations

 In a variation known as ghost, the prison is extended to the sides of the opponent's court, as well as the back.
 No one may be released from prison; however, anyone in prison is allowed to collect balls and attack the opposite team, provided they do not enter their court.
 This makes for a hectic game since as players are eliminated, teams will eventually be attacked from all four sides.
 The last team with a member remaining not in prison wins.

 Sometimes in "prisonball," a ball thrown to a "prison," when caught, releases all the "prisoners" to their original side.
 Some variations make it so that prisoners can not attack opposing players, but if someone from their team on their side throws a ball and they catch it, they can come back in.

 In some cases, a "buddy ball" is used and when caught, two people come back in.
 Sometimes, a player in prison is not allowed to take an active part in the game at all, but when any player is put in jail, everyone they put in jail is free.
 Thus, if a player does not see who hit them, that player is trapped for the rest of the game.

 Another variation particular for when playing on basketball courts is that if the one team throws a dodgeball and it lands in the opposing teams basketball basket, all of its prisoners are freed.
 There are even more variations.
 Prisoners only get out of prison when someone on their team catches a ball, but prisoners can still throw balls at the other team to get them out.
 Prisoners are released in the order that they are put into prison.